dreamzz5/Reading-Group/README.md

 1.Stable Prediction with Model Misspecification and Agnostic Distribution Shift<br>
 **Summary:**<br>

 *This paper focus on the problem of the different distribution between the train data and test data on linear regression.
 To maintain a general minimal loss for any environment, the author consider that vanishing the unstable loss, which easier effect by environment.
-Thus, by formula derivation, vanishing the unstable loss is equal to remove the correlation among all features.*<br>
+Thus, by formula derivation, vanishing the unstable loss is equal to remove the correlation among all sample.
+It could be think that a noval approach to reweight the sample on linear regression.* <br>

 作者：Kun Kuang, Ruoxuan Xiong, Peng Cui, Susan Athey, Bo Li <br>
 论文链接：http://pengcui.thumedialab.com/papers/Stable_DWR.pdf <br>